ropensci/skimr/inst/other_docs/blog_v2.md

     ## $ numeric.p100      <dbl> 6.9
     ## $ numeric.hist      <chr> "▇▁▆▇▂"

-It’s still not perfect, as you need to rely on a *pseudo-namespace* to refer to the column that you want.
+It's still not perfect, as you need to rely on a *pseudo-namespace* to refer to the column that you want.
 But this is unfortunately a necessary trade-off.
-As the Rstats Bible, errr Hadley Wickham’s *Advanced R*, states, all elements of [an atomic vector must have the same type](https://adv-r.hadley.nz/vectors-chap.html).
-This normally isn’t something that you have to think too much about, that is until you try to combine the means of all your `Date` columns with the means of your `numeric` columns and everything comes out utterly garbled.
+As the Rstats Bible, errr Hadley Wickham's *Advanced R*, states, all elements of [an atomic vector must have the same type](https://adv-r.hadley.nz/vectors-chap.html).
+This normally isn't something that you have to think too much about, that is until you try to combine the means of all your `Date` columns with the means of your `numeric` columns and everything comes out utterly garbled.
 So instead of that basket of laughs, we prefix columns names by their data type.

-There’s a couple of other nuances here:
+There's a couple of other nuances here:

 -   The data frame `skim()` produces always starts off with some metadata columns
--   Functions that always produce the same, regardless of input type, can be treated as `base_skimmers` and don’t need a namespace
+-   Functions that always produce the same, regardless of input type, can be treated as `base_skimmers` and don't need a namespace

 ### Manipulating internal data